Baris2641/Baris2641/README.md

-- 👋 Hi, I’m @Baris2641
 <h2 align="left">Hi 👋!
-My name is Berkay and I'm a Software Developer, from Turkiye🔥🔥</h2>
+My name is Barış and I'm a Software Developer, from Turkiye🔥🔥</h2>

 ###